unixsurfer/anycast_healthchecker/README.rst

 ***************

-Below are the default settings for all service checks, see `Configuring checks for services`_ for and explanation of the parameters.
+Below are the default settings for all service checks, see `Configuring checks for services`_ for an explanation of the parameters.
 Settings in this section can be overwritten in other sections.

 :interface: lo